 When newspapers and magazines are delivered to our distribution centres, our team immediately sets to work breaking down the delivery.
 The product is then loaded onto our dedicated TWI pack lines where the team then pick and pack each individual customer consignment, loading it into a secure tote/parcel for onward transit.

 The delivery process is extremely time-sensitive, newspapers are delivered on to retailers within hours of arriving at our distribution centres, and within 24hrs for magazines.
 As a result, we place great emphasis on meeting our customer delivery targets, ensuring that consumers throughout the country are supplied with quality product in-full and on-time.

 Our drivers collect unsold newspapers and magazines when they make deliveries, ensuring that retailers always have the most up-to-date product on their shelves.
 Returns are then scanned back into our distribution centres to ensure that we have accurate sale or return ledgers.
 Our financial processing systems then automatically processes the required credit notes.
-We have designed our systems so that they have the ability to link directly with a retailer’s own inventory management system, making it even easier for them to track their sales and stock.
+We have designed our systems with the ability to link directly with a retailer’s own inventory management system, making it even easier to track their sales and stock.

-Providing retailers with a first-rate service is about more than simply delivering newspapers and magazines on time.
-We also use a world-class information platform to support our business activities.
-This helps us drive value for publishers and retailers, as well as enhancing service levels and increasing the efficiency of our supply chain.
+Providing retailers with a first-rate service is more than simply delivering newspapers and magazines on time.
+We also use a world-class information platform to help us drive value for publishers and retailers, as well as enhancing service levels and increasing the efficiency of our supply chain.

 Our copy management service helps publishers and retailers maximise sales, by putting the right publications in the right place, at the right time.

 Our centralised team monitors daily sales data, and analyses seasonal trends.
 The team then updates our distrbution model to ensure the right product is distributed to each retailer.
 In addition, we provide promotional support to maximise sales including impact evaluation and increased circulation trending.